yalesong/mouse_icmr2016/README.md

 #Yahoo Screen Video-Mouse Activity Dataset (ICMR 2016)

-This repository contains the Yahoo Screen video-mouse activity dataset used in our ICMR 2016 paper **"Mouse Activity as an Indicator of Interestingness in Video"**
+This repository contains the video-mouse activity dataset used in our ICMR 2016 paper **"Mouse Activity as an Indicator of Interestingness in Video"**

 ## Introduction
 This dataset includes 497 videos from Yahoo Screen and their user mouse activity logs.
 The dataset was used for evaluating our technique presented in ICMR 2016.